rshaojimmy/RFMetaFAS/README.md

 * The source code folders:

   1. "models": Contains the network architectures suitable for high-order derivatives calculation of network parameters.
+Please note that FeatExtractor, DepthEstmator and FeatEmbedder in the code are feature extractor, depth estimator and meta learner in the paper, respectively.
   2. "core": Contains the training and testing files.
 Note that we generate score for each frame during the testing.
   3. "datasets": Contains datasets loading
   4. "misc": Contains initialization and some preprocessing functions